 In Hawaii, a person can be convicted of "reckless driving" for operating a vehicle "recklessly in disregard of the safety of persons or property."
 Generally, a person acts "recklessly" when he or she is aware that the conduct involves a substantial risk but decides to do it anyway.

 A motorist who’s convicted of reckless driving is looking at up to 30 days in jail and/or a maximum $1,000 in fines.

-Hawaii has another, less serious violation called “inattention to driving.”
-The offense is defined as causing a collision, damage to property, or injury to a person while driving “negligently.”
-Generally, a person acts “negligently” when he or she should be—but isn’t—aware that the conduct involves a substantial risk.
+Hawaii has a less serious offense called "inattention to driving."
+The offense is defined as causing a collision, damage to property, or injury to a person while driving "negligently."
+Generally, a person acts "negligently" when he or she should be—but isn't— aware that the conduct involves a substantial risk.

 The consequences of an inattentive driving violation are less severe than those for reckless driving.
 A motorist who's convicted of inattentive driving faces up to 30 days in jail and/or a maximum $500 in fines.
 The driver is also subject to a $100 surcharge.